-We tend to associate education today with getting knowledge and skills, but the Spanish speakers among us know very well that „educado” means so much more than just „trained”.
+We tend to associate education with getting knowledge and skills, but the Spanish speakers among us know very well that „educado” means so much more than just „trained”.
 That genuine education gives people not only sharp skills, but also certain qualities and depth.

 And nowhere is that dual nature of education more clearly reflected than in languages, where the surface called grammar coexists with a depth called meaning.